Updated

 • One tablet once daily with a meal as a complete regimen to replace the current ARV regimen in patients who have been virologically suppressed (HIV RNA <50 copies/mL) on a stable ARV regimen for at least 6 months, with no history of treatment failure, and no known mutations associated with resistance to the individual components of Juluca

-• Administer the appropriate number of tablets for a child’s weight once daily dispersed in 20 mL of water, see Special Instructions.
+• Administer the appropriate number of tablets for a child’s weight once daily.
+Tablets should be dispersed in 15 mL of water if using three tablets or 20 mL of water if using four to six tablets, see Special Instructions.
 Triumeq PD tablets should not be swallowed whole, chewed, cut, or crushed.

-Weight-Band Dosing of Triumeq PD Tablets for Children Weighing >10 kg
+Weight-Band Dosing of Triumeq PD Tablets for Children Aged ≥3 Months and Weighing ≥6 kg

 WeightRecommended